 Dirken nodded as he peered at him.

 He is a wisp of a man named Sam Cummings, who had also been a target for the Bounty hunter a long time ago.
 He surrendered and spent time in a penal colony.
-The proprietor of the Livery Stable knew why the bounty hunter is here, and what he is after.
+The proprietor of the Livery Stable knew why the bounty hunter is there, and what he is after.
 Sam knew there would be no way in hell for the target to escape, and it would be dead or alive.
 Dirken was a hired killer, and despite his implants, one tough hombre.

 He took up the reins and turned the animal toward the gate and with a nudge of his feet, the animal bolted forward through the gate.
 He is on his way to destiny.
-He managed to follow the road away from the futuristic town and as he entered the planet’s outer harsh environment.
+He managed to follow the road away from the futuristic town and he entered the planet’s outer harsh environment.
 It is here that he scans the terrain with the robotic part of his body.
-He is able to sense heat and it would be a fair day today, relatively cool to travel.
+He can sense heat and it would be a fair day today, relatively cool to travel.
 The rider nudged the horse, and it sped down the trail further and further away from Dwarf’s Cove.

 An hour or so later, the rider came upon the gate that made up the rustic Pell’s Gate settlement.
-It is a rustic place that is far from the main cities near the mountains, a mining town that searched for Platinum, Rodium and various elements in this area.
-A fence stretches off in both directions on either side, and in the middle of the desert is a vast grass-land where the equivalent of Earth cattle graze on the lands, fenced in around the town.
+It is a rustic place that is far from the main cities near the mountains, a mining town that searched for Platinum, Rodium, and various elements in this area.
+A fence stretches off in both directions on either side and in the middle of the desert is a vast grassland where the equivalent of Earth cattle graze on the lands, fenced in around the town.
 Dirken managed to use his implants well, scanning the land here carefully.
-He knew there was nowhere for an ambush except for the mountain area pass that he already went across and knew he was safe, except for a bullet from his target bounty who would probably not surrender to him anyway. .
+He knew there was nowhere for an ambush except for the mountain area pass that he already went across and knew he was safe, except for a bullet from his target bounty who would probably not surrender to him anyway...

-As he approached the outskirts of the town, the desert around this town is dry and desolate, outside the lush grass-land that was irrigated by water that was pumped in from the coastline.
+As he approached the outskirts of the town, the desert around this town is dry and desolate, outside the lush grassland that was irrigated by water that was pumped in from the coastline.
 Dirken managed to nudge his horse and it trotted through the gate of the outskirts of the town.

 Dirken got off his mount and stretched, pulling his rifle from the holster.
-He quickly tended to his mount, tying it up at the hitching post, and stepped on to the wooden walkway that stretched out along the front of the buildings.
+He quickly tended to his mount, tying it up at the hitching post, and stepped onto the wooden walkway that stretched out along the front of the buildings.
 Next to the Saloon is a hotel, a general store, and so forth like the ancient western towns on Earth of the Eighteen Hundreds.
 He carried the rifle and his saddlebags toward the hotel, and stepping into the room through the door, he tipped his hat, greeting a young reptilian being named Ihss’trr who ran the place.

 “Can I help you, ssssir?”
 She asked, and he managed a nod.

 “I’d like a room with a view.”
-He said, and flipped out the coins onto the wooden table.
+He said and flipped out the coins onto the wooden table.

 “Please, come this way.”
 She replied quietly, as she led him up the stairs and down a hallway to his room.
-Dropping his gear on the table, he tipped his hat as he young reptilian woman smiled at him.
+Dropping his gear on the table, he tipped his hat as the young reptilian woman smiled at him.
 He checked his revolver at his side and knew at the Bar next door was his bounty, Bart who is said to have taken up residence there as he hid from the law.

 “Have a stable boy tend to my mount and take it to the Livery.”
-He said, as the young reptilian woman managed to nod her head in agreement.
+He said as the young reptilian woman managed to nod her head in agreement.

 Dirken readied himself for the bar, mentally and physically.
 He did not know what to expect from his bounty.